Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 This coffee machine has been designed to use interchangeable 18v lithium-ion slide-style batteries, which also fit inside Makita’s range of cordless power tools.

 If you already own Makita’s cordless power tools, such as a power drill, the chances are you already have a compatible battery.
-If you don’t, the bad news is, you will have an additional expense because the Makita DCM501Z doesn’t come with an included battery.
+If you don’t, the bad news is, that you will have an additional expense because the Makita DCM501Z doesn’t come with an included battery.

 Many of the battery-operated coffee makers on the market don’t actually heat the water themselves.
 This is often hidden inside the small print, and the batteries in these units only power the brewing cycle.